brunomatthaus/Reddit-Viewer/README.md

 ### Instalation

-1. Have Flutter instaled on the machine.
+1. Have Flutter instaled and working on the machine.
-2. Use the terminal to navigate to project root folder and enter command "flutter build apk --release".
+2. Use the terminal to navigate to project root folder and enter command "flutter pub get".
+3. Then enter the command "flutter build apk --release".
-3. Install generated apk on android device.
+4. Install generated apk on android device.
-4. Run the application.
+5. Run the application.

 ### Using the app